rbowsley/lamplighthelp/source/31-0-0_Recruitment_Module.markdown

-# 31.0.0 Recruitment Module
+# 31.0.0 {{Recruiter}} Module

-> The Recruitment Module is a highly effective approach to recruitment, helping you to attract ideal candidates
+> The {{Recruiter}} Module is a highly effective approach to recruitment, helping you to attract ideal candidates
 > and gain real insight into their suitability for the role.
 It helps you focus on the requirements of the post
 > and their capabilities, while removing any distracting and irrelevant information that may influence you.

-The recruitment module implements a highly opinionated approach to job applications and shortlisting.
+The {{Recruiter}} module implements a highly opinionated approach to job applications and shortlisting.
 It's an opinion based on research but is different to a lot of the recruitment practice you see.
+The module focuses on the application and shortlisting phase.

 ## 1. You are seeking capable people